-In The Stranger in the Woods: The Extraordinary Story of the Last True Hermit, Michael Finkel tackles the story of the famed North Pond hermit.
+In The Stranger in the Woods: The Extraordinary Story of the Last True Hermit (Knopf), Michael Finkel tackles the story of the famed North Pond hermit.
 He portrays a man who, without a shred of formal outdoor training, survived through ingenuity and remarkable self-discipline.

 Many readers know Finkel as the author of True Story: Murder, Memoir, Mea Culpa (2005)—later made into a movie—which chronicles his torturous relationship with an alleged murderer who stole his identity.
 The tale is all the more bizarre because it began just after Finkel was fired from The New York Times for fabricating part of a story.

 Here, Finkel approaches the North Pond hermit with genuine humility and writes about him with insight and compassion—perhaps because of his own flawed past.
 He examines the fascinating tradition of hermits throughout history, and describes the allure, and the very real dangers, of long-term isolation.
 And he poignantly chronicles his own efforts—never entirely successful—to build a relationship with this inscrutable man.